kkernick/sb/cpp/docs/md/USAGE.md

 	* `ro` mounts the files as read-only
 	* `rw` mounts the files as read-write.
 Note that files are attached via bind-mounts, which means that the file cannot be moved or deleted.
 Some KDE applications update configuration files by creating a copy, then moving it into the original.
 If you use `--fs` instead of attaching host configurations, this isn't a problem.
 	* `discard` only applies to directories, and uses an overlay to allow seamless, real read-write to the directory and its files, but to which writes are actually done to a temporary copy that is discarded upon program termination.
 * `--files` provides a list of files to provide in the sandbox at `/enclave/path`.
-Modifier semantics allows for granular control over permissions, defaulting to the value of `--file-passthrough` (Which defaults to `false`, hence if `--file-passthrough` is not defined all files will need an explicit policy) such as `--files test.txt:ro test.csv:rw dir:discard`
+Modifier semantics allows for granular control over permissions, defaulting to the value of `--file-passthrough` (Which defaults to `false`, hence if `--file-passthrough` is not defined all files will need an explicit policy) such as `--files test.txt:ro test.csv:rw dir:discard`.
+You can also provide the unique modifiers `do` and `dw` for Direct Read-Only and Direct Read-Write, which will be exposed in the sandbox in the exact same path they appear on the host.

 > [!note]
 > This system has superseded `--ro` and `--rw`